rajive/doma-skel/res/cfg/README.md

 ## Purpose

-Configuration files specific to a service's operation.
+Configuration files specific to a component's operation.

+Examples include:

-For example, these could be configuration files for Connext DDS Routing Service, Persistence Service, Recording Service, Replay Service etc.
+- Configuration files for Connext DDS Routing Service, Persistence Service, Recording Service, Replay Service etc.

-Or, these could be configuration files for user-defined services.
+- Configuration files for user-defined service components.

 ## Organization

-A service *<service_name>* configuration is defined in a file as follows:
+A component *<name>* configuration is defined in a file as follows:

- - `<service_name>`-`<config_name>`.sh
+ - `<name>`-`<config_name>`.sh
-   - a named configuration for `<service_name>`
+   - a named configuration for component `<name>`